 1. Clay Soil

 Clay soil feels lumpy and is sticky when wet and rock hard when dry.
 Clay soil is poor at draining and has few air spaces.
 The soil will warm up slowly in spring and it is heavy to cultivate.
-If the drainage for the soil is enhanced, then plants will develop and grow well as clay soil can be rich in nutrients.
+If drainage for the soil is enhanced, plants will develop and grow well since clay soil can be rich in nutrients.